~

 I waited.

 “So I thought ya said ya needed some advice?”
-My pa picks odd moments to tread funny.
-If that’s what he was doin’.
+My papa picks odd moments to tread funny.
+If that’s what he was doing.
 Maybe he felt as though he’s standin’ at the end of a firin’ range, where nothin’ he said could turn out well.
-Have my siblin’s ever go to him for advice?
+Have my siblings ever gone to him for advice?

 I waited.